voschezang/coding-handbook/management-principles.md

 ### Meetings

-Goals
+Generic goals.
+Ranging from content-oriented to relation-oriented.

-- Discover the range of relevant options for a decision or problem.
+- Discover the range of relevant **options** for a decision or problem.
+- Explore a subject and **determine** the right approach - while involving the group.
-- Improve the relationship of the group.
+- Improve the **relationship** of the group.
+Make everyone feel valued.
+Improve the group dynamics.

+Specific goals (focus)

+- Make a **decision** and get everyone on board.
+E.g. stakeholders or colleagues.
+- Share information.
+    - Convey a key **message** clearly and memorably.
+    - Invoke an **emotion**.
+E.g. inspiration, trust, pride, courage, empathy.
+- Provide feedback.
+Reflect.
+    - **Align** on definition of success.
+    - **Represent** the current state and recent changes.
-- Explore a subject and determine the right approach.
+    - Explore up risks and open questions.
+    - Define next steps.
+- Strengthen **relationships**.
+    - Gain better understanding and improve trust.
+    - Culture of openness and being authentic.
+- Brainstorming.
+Think out of the box.
+Come up with novel insights.